Dobby233Liu/ps_xmplay/README.md

 python psfgen/gen.py
 ```

+> [!WARNING]
-You **must** run gen.py in the project root
+> You **must** run gen.py in the project root

 ## Flaws

-SBSPSS PSFs are half-broken in DuckStation as of July 2024, I don't really care though - as long as it works in the two
+SBSPSS PSFs are half-broken in DuckStation as of July 2024.
+I don't really care though - as long as it works in the two
 fb2k PSF players.

 You will need to tag the PSFs yourself.